Cumulative Fidelity of LMT Clock Atom Interferometers in the Presence of Laser Noise: Parasitic interferometer paths

 In this section, we analyze the fidelity loss induced by the parasitic paths and show that it is indeed a small correction for practical LMT clock atom interferometers.
 As depicted in \figref{fig:interferometer-diagrams}, pulse errors spawn parasitic paths of untransferred atoms, with small amplitudes relative to the main path.
 We write the final state of a generic parasitic path as $\ket{\psi^{(m)}(j_1,j_2,\cdots,j_m)}$, where $m$ is the number of pulse errors, and $\{j_1,j_2,\cdots,j_m\}$ is the set of indices of all nominally resonant pulses where errors can occur.
 Taking the upper arm as an example, with superscripts omitted for convenience, \cref{eq:series-parasitic-grouped-upper} can be rewritten by grouping the parasitic terms according to the number of errors:

 where $\alpha_j$ represents the complex amplitude of the projection error at the $j$-th pulse, which relates to the population loss via $|\alpha_j|^2=\delta\!P_j$.
 For ease of analysis, we drop the phase and use a universal $\alpha\in\mathbb{R}$ as the error amplitude.
 This simplification treats all parasitic paths as in phase, and thus leads to an upper bound on their interference at the output ports.
-Since we are ultimately interested in maintaining contrast in the main interferometer path, we consider the case where $n\,\alpha^2\ll1$.

 \figureref{fig:parasitic-paths} shows example parasitic paths of a narrowband interferometer with varying number of pulse errors $m$.
 While the number of parasitic paths grows with $m$, the corresponding amplitude in \cref{eq:series-parasitic-expanded-upper} is suppressed by $\alpha^m$.
 Counting the number of paths for each $m$ is required to bound its contribution to the series.
+Due to the linearity of the Schr{\"o}dinger equation, it is possible to treat each path independently and only analyze their interference at the detection region.
 Note that only parasitic paths that lead to the same final momentum states as the main paths can cause interference, since the other velocity classes have different de Broglie wavelengths.
 We thus restrict the counting to those $\ket{\psi^{(m)}(j_1,\cdots,j_m)}$ that project onto $\ket{\text{g},0}$ or $\ket{\text{e},1}$, leading to a total number of $N_p(m,n)$ paths, where the subscript indicates the momentum constraint.
 We also exclude paths with final positions far away from the detection region that do not overlap with the main paths.
 This further reduces the number of paths to $N_{p,x}(m,n)$, where the subscripts indicate the constraints from both momentum and position.

 The final momentum constraint poses a strong bound on the number of relevant paths produced in an LMT sequence (see \cref{appendix:combinatorial}).
 Pulse errors must occur either at the center mirror pulse [top panel in \figref[b]{fig:parasitic-paths}] or be grouped in pairs with the same detuning [see \figref[c]{fig:parasitic-paths}].
 Thus, for a single-loop narrowband Mach-Zehnder interferometer sequence shown in \figref{fig:parasitic-paths}, the series in \cref{eq:series-parasitic-expanded-upper} is truncated at $m=6$.
 For any specific $m$, only $N_p(m,n)=\order{n^{\floor{m/2}}}$ combinations of pulse error indices are allowed.
 We validate this scaling numerically by enumerating all possible paths for LMT interferometers up to $n=15$ [see \figref[a]{fig:parasitic-path-contributions}].